 It’s really hard to look at marriage in general and say it’s immediately a sign that there’s a problem with your marriage.
 If you’re trying to get someone to tell the truth about cheating that’s obviously a problem.
 If your husband is lying about taking the bins out that one is going to take a lot less work.

 I’ll get into the details of some general advice you can use to start rebuilding trust.
-If you’d like to take in more detail about your marriage specifically then click here and tell me what you’re going through.
+If you’d like to take in more detail about your marriage specifically take a moment to take the marriage assessment quiz.

 Consider the Reason Why They Lied to You

-Yes, there can be no justification for lying on your partner.
+Yes, there can be no justification for lying to your partner.
 However, sometimes there can be a chain of causation that can help you identify the reason behind their irrational behavior.
-That is to say that your partner could have lied to you out of some personal issues.
+That is to say that your partner could have lied to you about some personal issues.
 Perhaps, they’re struggling with trauma.
 Or maybe something troubling or neglect from your side pushed them towards this behavior.

 When you consider the reason why they lied to you, it becomes easier to rebuild trust.
 You can now move past that and be prepared to have a conversation with them.
 So it all starts with acceptance of why they lied.